-The latest excerpt from Last Shot: A Han and Lando Novel by Daniel Jose Older has been posted online.
+The latest excerpt from by Daniel Jose Older has been posted online.
 (You can read pervious excerpts here and here.)
 Last Shot covers three different time periods in the lives of Han Solo and Lando Calrissian, and in this excerpt we see Lando and his droid, L3-37, during a time set before the events of Solo: A Star Wars Story.

 Check it out below:

 It was close to midnight, the dawn of a brand-new year; the Empire was creeping its way across the galaxy like a ruthlessly bureaucratic, occasionally lethal fungal infection, and the thriving underworld of smugglers, spice dealers, bounty hunters, and assorted denizens of the crime syndicates that kept them afloat had all gathered to celebrate the coming era of overindulgence and excess.
 The mind-numbing rickety drum ’n’ drone bursts, moans, and clacks of RevRav and the 4-Pies blurted out across the tenth-level solarium den of Weigh Station Karambola; beautiful women of all species were everywhere looking as fine as they wanted to, and a now fully dressed and manicured Lando Calrissian high-stepped through the revelers, feeling good.